scottbartell/scottbartell.github.io/_posts/2019-07-15-set-attributes-in-active-record-rails-5.md

 Over the years I came across [a really helpful cheat sheet outlining the various methods available for Rails 4][rails-4-post] so I figured I'd put together something similar for Rails 5!

+**Note:** This article was written for Rails 5.
+Check out the updated [Rails 6 version][rails-6-post].
+{: .note}

-Below is a cheat sheet with in-depth information for Rails 5.
+Below is a cheat sheet with in-depth information for Rails 5:

 # Cheat Sheet